 - The built environment (including homes, workplaces & public spaces).

-The above examples highlight the important and highly worthwhile nature of environmental health work.
-Many environmental health students are motivated by a desire to directly improve living and working conditions to the benefit of a wide range of people.
-Environmental Health Officers (EHOs) in Scotland are involved in all of the above areas of environmental health together with continually emerging issues in public health.
+The above examples highlight the important and highly worthwhile nature of environmental health work and many students are motivated by a desire to directly improve living and working conditions to the benefit of a wide range of people.

 Correspondingly, the course provides an emphasis on teaching subjects that are relevant to contemporary problems faced by communities, government, industry and commercial organisations.
 For example, external professionals work together with academic staff and students in the teaching of case studies of outbreaks of water-borne and food-borne diseases and also in urban and industrial air quality management.

-Please click on MSc Environmental Health for details of compulsory and optional modules offered and class content.
+Please click on MSc Environmental Health Sciences for details of compulsory and optional modules.

-Graduates in Environmental Health are well prepared for a wide range of professions that require intellectual flexibility and analytical skill.
-Many graduates from the Strathclyde programme have highly successful careers in environmental consultancy, health and safety management, food industry, public water utilities, waste management, and housing sector.
+Graduates in Environmental Health Sciences are well prepared for a wide range of professions that require intellectual flexibility and analytical skill.
+Many graduates from the Strathclyde programme have highly successful careers in environmental regulation, government departments, environmental consultancy, health and safety management, food industry, public water utilities, and waste management.
 There is increasing recognition by employers in the private sector that graduates in Environmental Health have skills and backgrounds that are well suited to management roles in a range of related business activities, including the specialist field of Corporate Social Responsibility.

-MSc: Normally a First or Upper Second-class Honours BSc degree from a UK University or equivalent Overseas qualification, in a relevant life science or engineering discipline.
+MSc: Normally a First or Upper Second-class Honours BSc degree from a UK University or equivalent overseas qualification, in a relevant science or engineering discipline.

 Open Access Route: Applicants with alternative qualifications and/or professional qualifications or experience are welcome to apply; each application is judged on its own merits.